Optimization of Algorithmic Errors in Analog Quantum Simulations: Introduction

-With the advent of analog quantum simulation, a detailed understanding of uncertainties and approximations associated with these techniques is lacking.
-While extensive studies have been made on errors induced by the device \cite{Shaffer_Megidish_Broz_Chen_Häffner_2021, trivedi2022quantum, PRXQuantum.1.020308, PhysRevX.12.021049}, an understanding of uncertainties stemming from mapping physical problems and implementations of simulation algorithms is now necessary.
-This work investigates the interplay of two types of algorithmic errors occurring in digital quantum computations on analog systems, Trotter errors and idle errors.
+With the advent of analog quantum simulation, an understanding of uncertainties stemming from mapping physical problems and implementations of simulation algorithms is now necessary.
+This paper investigates the interplay of two types of algorithmic errors occurring in digital quantum computations on analog systems, Trotter errors and idle errors.
 Trotter errors arise due to the decomposition of the evolution operator into a finite product formula of non-commuting unitaries.
 Idle errors, on the other hand, stem from the inability of analog systems to turn off interactions while applying local pulses (gates).
-Continuously driven fields have also recently been shown to implement Heisenberg-type evolution in Ising systems \cite{1a}; such methods also incur errors similar to idle errors.
+Continuously driven fields have also recently been shown to implement Heisenberg-type evolution in Ising systems \cite{1a}; such methods incur errors similar to idle errors as well.
 The decomposition of the algorithmic error into Trotter and idle errors is shown in Fig. \ref{fig:error_schematic}.
-A general framework for analyzing the error scaling of engineered time evolution methods is presented and is used to compare the performance of the aforementioned methods.
-We compare with numerical results for an analog simulator with (quasi-) local Ising interactions and global longitudinal and transverse-field addressing.
-This analysis gives the optimal choice of simulation parameters as a function of device parameters.
-In Section \ref{sec:engineering_methods}, the general Hamiltonian engineering methods are described, Section \ref{sec:error_analysis} introduces the types of algorithmic error studied, Section \ref{sec:results} presents the results of the error analysis, and Section \ref{sec:discussion} discusses the implications of this work's findings.